SAP-samples/teched2021-IIS162/exercises/ex9/README.md

 # Exercise 9 - Conclude and Hide Your Project

 <br>
-<br>You can now proceed with the exercise by reading the steps below.
-In case you find issues , you can look at the [recorded demo](https://wpb101101.hana.ondemand.com/wpb/pub/wa/index.html?library=library.txt&show=project!PR_C66AB9CFC170AA94)
+<br>You can proceed with the exercise by reading the steps below.
+In case you find issues, you can look at the [recorded demo](https://wpb101101.hana.ondemand.com/wpb/pub/wa/index.html?library=library.txt&show=project!PR_C66AB9CFC170AA94)